 Semester courses- Health, World Geography, Speech, Language Arts

-Semester Courses- Speech, ACT Prep (To be displaced School Year 2017)
+Semester Courses- Public Speaking, ACT Prep (To be displaced School Year 2017)

 Full year courses- AP English Literature and Composition, AP U.S. History, Algebra II or Advanced Pre-Calculus, Physics, AP Spanish Language or AP Spanish Literature